Ted Nelson is generally credited with inventing the term "hypertext" in a 1965 paper for the Association for Computing Machinery.

 But then the "Maker Movement" came along, riding on a wave of entry-level hardware hacking ecosystems, built around circuit boards like Arduinos, Raspberry Pi's, Particle Photons, and Electric Imps.

 Hackerspaces, where you can experiment with these devices, have also sprouted up.
-Four or five are now percolating within a few miles of my house in Cambridge, Mass., USA.
+Four or five are now percolating within a few miles of your house in Cambridge, Mass., USA.
 The implied promise of these places: the technologies that are driving the Internet of Things are learnable.